Hog Slat - Field Guide to Concrete Slat Repair and Replacement

 5 The application begins by masking off the borders of the area with duct tape and (ideally, but not a requirement) cutting a 1/4” x 1/4” groove along the perimeter for the epoxy to flow into.
 Next, the surface is prepared before coating.
 Uniformly apply Vantek’s Prep & Etch with a plastic sprinkler can or sprayer and scrub in with a stiff broom.
 Allow acid to work for 5-10 minutes, or until the bubbling reaction ends.
 Rinse with water and allow the surface to dry completely.
 Remove excess water using a leaf blower.
 Combine the V-Gard epoxy resin (Part B) and hardener (Part A) and mix thoroughly.
 Incorporate Vantek Admix, a specially designed aggregate blend that adds additional strength and wear properties, into the epoxy liquids.
 Apply to the slat at a uniform depth of between 3/16” and 1/4”.
 Pour the epoxy slurry as a bead down the slat center and spread with a Notched Trowel to a uniform depth.
 Use a flat trowel along the side of the slat to keep epoxy from flowing off the edge.
 The next step is to broadcast V-Gard Broadcast over the wet epoxy until the surface appears dry.
 Allow to cure for 8-12 hours.
 Areas around nipple drinkers and cup waterers also benefit from the same V-Gard coating.
 The suggested coverage is approximately 24”x 24” per water location.

 6 FIELD GUIDE TO SLAT REPAIR & REPLACEMENT LEVEL 2 Moderate wear 1/4” to 1/2” deep.
 The surface is rough with lightly exposed aggregate showing.
 Vantek’s V-Krete is the product of choice for basic repairs.
 Formulated with Pure Cement Technology instead of a standard portland base, V-Krete is a dense, abrasion resistant mortar that sets quickly without shrinking.
-It can be used with clean water or for added bond strength and resistance to absorption combine V-Krete with Acrylic Resin or Polymer V. Clean and remove all debris and loose material from the damaged area.
+It can be used with clean water or for added bond strength and resistance to absorption combine V-Krete with Acrylic Resin.
+Clean and remove all debris and loose material from the damaged area.
 Uniformly apply Vantek’s Prep & Etch with a plastic sprinkler and scrub in with a stiff broom.
 An economical sprayer works well.
 Allow acid to work for 5-10 minutes, or until the bubbling reaction ends.
 Rinse with water.
 Then use a leaf blower to remove excess water.
-Prime the repair area with Vantek’s Acrylic Resin or the high-performance Polymer V Epoxy Emulsion to improve bonding.
+Prime the repair area with Vantek’s Acrylic Resin to improve bonding.
 Small batch of V-Krete: Blend into a uniform mixture.
 Mix 1 qt. liquids (8 fl.oz.
-Acrylic Resin or Polymer V plus 24 fl.oz. water) with 4 to 4.5 qts.
+Acrylic Resin plus 24 fl.oz. water) with 4 to 4.5 qts.
 V-Krete Mortar.
 Place mix on prepared surface and smooth to desired finish with a trowel.
 Allow the mortar to cure thoroughly before use.
 After rebuilding them to their original profile, slats near waterers and feeder will benefit from a protective layer of V-Gard.
 If V-Krete will be coated with V-Gard create a gritty surface by embedding sand into the surface or create a broom finish.
 Note: Hog Slat now has the Vantek Slat Patch available as an economical alternative to V-Krete.
 It is formulated to mix and apply in the same manner as V-Krete.

 7 LEVEL 3 Severe Wear Very severe damage with deep pitting and/or including exposed rebar that will require additional labor to reshape the defective areas.
 While it is possible to create long-lasting repairs with the correct products, buildings with large numbers of Level 3 repairs are candidates for partial or complete slat replacement.
 Common Level 3 damage includes mechanical breakage to a slat edge caused when installing gating or other equipment.
 The slat opening becomes wide enough to allow pig’s legs to become caught.
 Rebuilding the slat edge restores the correct gap width and reduces pig injury.
 Clean and remove all debris and loose material from damaged areas.
-Prime slat edges by brushing with Vantek Acrylic Resin or the highperformance epoxy emulsion Polymer V to improve bonding.
+Prime slat edges by brushing with Vantek Acrylic Resin to improve bonding.
 Place V-Krete mortar over the primed surface shortly after mixing.
 Shape with trowel and/or mud hawk to form new slat edge.
 For the most durable repair, wrap the mortar completely over the top of the slat.
 V-Stone Epoxy Mortar is the most durable product available for this type of repair.
 This specialty mortar is a combination of 440LV epoxy and Vantek Admix that is easily shaped to repair the slat edge profile and resurface the slat.
 All Vantek repair products have detailed application guides available.
 Ask your Hog Slat representative for your free guide.

 8 FIELD GUIDE TO SLAT REPAIR & REPLACEMENT At some point all concrete slats and beams will reach the end of their useful life and need to be replaced.
 Some of this damage is difficult to identify as it occurs below slat level.
 Complete slat replacement is cost effective when 40% or more of the slats in a building show physical damage.
 The labor required to replace 40% of the slats is equal to replacing the entire barn.
 The only additional expense will be the cost of slats.
 SECTION 2 - SLAT AND BEAM FAILURE One common flaw occurs as a crack roughly two inches above the slat base.
 Moisture penetrates through the crack causing the rebar to rust and swell, damaging the concrete on the underside of the slat.
 It is almost impossible to repair this damage and the slat should be replaced.
 A second common flaw appears as cracks in the top surface of the individual slat.
 Applying an epoxybased repair product such as V-Gard CSS will arrest further damage and prevent moisture from reaching the rebar.